Worldwar series: Colonization trilogy

 Another major issue turns out to be ginger, an innocent flavoring in human cuisine but a powerful narcotic for the Race's metabolism.
 It creates problems of addiction and helps create new criminal networks involving both humans and rogue members of the Race.
 Moreover, inhaling ginger causes females of the Race to become sexually active outside of their normal mating season.
 This creates new problems, as the Race has no concept whatsoever of sexual activity being private, and when sexually aroused, it tends to engage in indiscriminate orgies to the scandal of the humans who happen to watch.
 Members of the Race find it difficult to understand humans' insistence on sex being a private act, as well as the humans' great annoyance when reptiles walk in on them while engaged in it.

 The cultural gap between the males of the Conquest Fleet of the Race; and the males and females of the Colonization fleet who did not know of the state of affairs at Tosev; is also explored.
-The latter is appalled at the former for not having conquered the planet in its entirely and at having to share it with native "Big Uglies", while the former is disgusted by the dogmatism, naivety, and rigidity of the Colonization Fleet, whom they judge to have no idea of the people around them and the effort taken to secure the Race's position as the overlord of half the planet.
+The latter is appalled at the former for not having conquered the planet in its entirety and at having to share it with native "Big Uglies", while the former is disgusted by the dogmatism, naivety, and rigidity of the Colonization Fleet, whom they judge to have no idea of the people around them and the effort taken to secure the Race's position as the overlord of half the planet.